MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

    data objects), without impacting the license choice of the downstream code.

-3. Codes which either copy or extend the MDAnalysis library should fall under the copyleft license requirements of the MDAnalysis library license.
+3. Codes that either copy or extend the MDAnalysis library should fall under the copyleft license requirements of the MDAnalysis library license.